 How many appointments do you need for a partial denture?

 In most cases, it takes between four-to-six dental visits for patients to get their dentures.
-This varies from patient to patient however.
+This varies from patient to patient, however.
 Some patients can get same-day dentures, while others have to wait until after the healing process when they are a good candidate.

-Can you drink coffee with partial dentures?
+Can I drink coffee with partial dentures?

 Patients should avoid drinking coffee with dentures.
 It has a strong pigment and may stain dentures over time.
 Give our Silver Spring dental office at (301) 508-9755 when you think you are ready for dentures.
 You can also request a consultation online.